sateeshperi/training/hello-nextflow/hello-nf-test.md

 # hello-nf-test

-Now that you have a functioning workflow let's discuss about making this pipeline more modular usig Nextflow's DSL2 & adding unit-tests to your pipeline.
+* Now that you have a functioning workflow let's explore further about making this pipeline more modular using Nextflow's DSL2 & adding unit-tests to your pipeline using nf-test.

 ```bash